 Renewable energy seems to be more accessible than ever.
 With constantly evolving innovations looking at new ways to sustainably power the world and the financing available to back it, the future holds a different outlook to the one observed today.

 In response to this ever-evolving world, IE University has curated programs designed to match promising students and professionals with career trajectories that will make a lasting impact.
 These future leaders are at the forefront of the renewable energy takeover.

 Emerging graduates entering the workforce in the second half of this decade will need to be equipped with the innovative learning necessary to navigate a rapidly-changing world.
-The Bachelor in Environmental Sciences & Sustainability is a transdisciplinary program that provides students with the skills they need to implement sustainable projects.
+The Bachelor in Environmental Sciences for Sustainability is a transdisciplinary program that provides students with the skills they need to implement sustainable projects.

 The program combines natural sciences with economic and legal sciences, as well as technology to create a program with a wide outlook, focused on solving challenges that affect not only individuals but society as a whole.
-The Bachelor in Environmental Sciences & Sustainability trains students to make an impact; an impact the world very much needs.
+The Bachelor in Environmental Sciences for Sustainability trains students to make an impact; an impact the world very much needs.